tincan39/recipe-app/README.md

 ### Recipe App

 This project is allows users to upload and save recipes.
 This is done through creating accounts.
-It also allows you to save any recipes other users have made
+It also allows you to save any recipes other users have made.

 ## Project Screen Shot(s)